codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to work in a shoe recycling shop.
-It was sole destroying.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+The name of technology company HP stands for what?
- 1. PC-9801
+ 1. Howard Packmann
- 2. FM-7
+ 2. Husker-Pollosk
- 3. Xmillennium
+ 3. Hewlett-Packard
- 4. MSX
+ 4. Hellman-Pohl

 <details>
   <summary>Answer</summary>
-  FM-7
+  Hewlett-Packard
 </details>